Hospital: Early modern and Enlightenment Europe

-The concept of voluntary hospitals also spread to Colonial America; the Bellevue Hospital opened in 1736 (as a workhouse, then later becoming a hospital); the Pennsylvania Hospital opened in 1752, New York Hospital (now Weill Cornell Medical Center) in 1771, and Massachusetts General Hospital in 1811.
+Voluntary hospitals also spread to Colonial America; Bellevue Hospital in New York City opened in 1736, first as a workhouse and then later as a hospital; Pennsylvania Hospital in Philadelphia opened in 1752, New York Hospital, now Weill Cornell Medical Center in New York City opened in 1771, and Massachusetts General Hospital in Boston opened in 1811.

-When the Vienna General Hospital opened in 1784 (instantly becoming the world's largest hospital), physicians acquired a new facility that gradually developed into one of the most important research centres.
+When the Vienna General Hospital opened in 1784 as the world's largest hospital, physicians acquired a new facility that gradually developed into one of the most important research centers.

 Another Enlightenment era charitable innovation was the dispensary; these would issue the poor with medicines free of charge.
 The London Dispensary opened its doors in 1696 as the first such clinic in the British Empire.
 The idea was slow to catch on until the 1770s, when many such organisations began to appear, including the Public Dispensary of Edinburgh (1776), the Metropolitan Dispensary and Charitable Fund (1779) and the Finsbury Dispensary (1780).
 Dispensaries were also opened in New York 1771, Philadelphia 1786, and Boston 1796.

 The Royal Naval Hospital, Stonehouse, Plymouth, was a pioneer of hospital design in having "pavilions" to minimize the spread of infection.
 John Wesley visited in 1785, and commented "I never saw anything of the kind so complete; every part is so convenient, and so admirably neat.
 But there is nothing superfluous, and nothing purely ornamented, either within or without."
 This revolutionary design was made more widely known by John Howard, the philanthropist.
 In 1787 the French government sent two scholar administrators, Coulomb and Tenon, who had visited most of the hospitals in Europe.
 They were impressed and the "pavilion" design was copied in France and throughout Europe.